Project Simulation Service

 Building Models with the generation_models schema

 The models used by the Tyba Python Client come from the generation_models package, which is installed as a dependency of the client (it’s always a good idea to make sure you have the latest version).
-The package provides high-level classes for representing PV solar power plants (PVGenerationModel), grid-connected energy storage assets (StandaloneStorageModel), and hybrid systems (PVStorageModel).
+The package provides high-level classes for representing power generation (specifically PV solar) plants, grid-connected and behind-the-meter (BTM) energy storage assets, and hybrid systems.
 Each instance of these classes contains all of the information needed to model a renewable asset over some period of time, and can be passed to the client to schedule a model run and generate results.

 The models have a nested class structure, so each attribute of the class is either a direct input or an object that contains inputs to some submodel.
 So a PVStorageModel instance might look like